Skip to main content

 The docker-build flag

-The --docker-build <docker context> and the repeatable docker-build-opt key=value flags enable container's to be build on the fly by the intercept command.
+The --docker-build <docker context> and the repeatable docker-build-opt key=value flags enable containers to be built on the fly by the replace/ingest/intercept/wiretap command.

 The --docker-build flag implies --docker-run.